Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - an awareness of current issues affecting the industry and its technologies.

-- Specialist IT firms - such as IT consultancies, large IT providers, software development, internet providers and training firms; organisations that use IT software, systems and equipment, including retailers, law firms, business intelligence and market research organisations, education providers, the armed forces, the public sector and voluntary sector organisations.
+- specialist IT firms - such as IT consultancies, large IT providers, software development, internet providers and training firms; organisations that use IT software, systems and equipment, including retailers, law firms, business intelligence and market research organisations, education providers, the armed forces, the public sector and voluntary sector organisations.

-- Manufacturing industry - including automotive, navigation, telecommunications, manufacturing and construction companies.
+- manufacturing industry - including automotive, navigation, telecommunications, manufacturing and construction companies.

-- Financial services - including global investment banks, financial/banking organisations, security market specialists and the pensions sector.
+- financial services - including global investment banks, financial/banking organisations, security market specialists and the pensions sector.

-- Public utilities - covering energy and water supply, energy extraction and transport.
+- public utilities - covering energy and water supply, energy extraction and transport.

-Depending on the setting software engineering may be offered as part of a wider role, so look beyond the job title.
+You may have a more defined role and work within a group of IT specialists which can include systems analysts, systems designers and systems testers.
+However, in some companies, software engineering may be offered as part of a wider role, so look beyond the job title.

 Look for job vacancies at: